PAOK-2001/ParallelProgramming/practice_2/README.md

 An average of 4 executions was taken for a more indicative result.
 ![Time](figures/Benchmark.png?raw=true)

-_#Note:_ A testing bash script was included, to use first compile using the Makefile and specify the range of threads to be tested and the size of the matrixes like so
+_#Note:_ A testing bash script was included.
+To use, first compile using the Makefile.
+Then run the script specifying the range of threads to be tested and the size of the matrixes like so

 ```
 ./test_suit.sh 1 16 300
 ```
 ## CPU Usage
-To verify that the threads are indeed running  separate on cores we can use a system monitoring tool such as **htop** to verify the CPU usage.
+To verify that the threads are indeed running on separate cores, we can use a system monitoring tool such as **htop** to verify the CPU usage.
 By doing this, we can see that the load gets distributed between different cores.
 Here we showcase a 3000x3000 matrix multiplication using 1 vs 16 threads.
 We can clearly see that when running this demanding task on only one thread we saturate one core of the CPU (here core 14), forcing it to work at 100% capacity, whereas when we distribute the load all cores are used

 ![usage-1thread](figures/CPUse-1T.png?raw=true")*1 Thread*

 ![usage-20threads](figures/CPUse%20-16T.png?raw=true")*16 Threads*
 # Conclusion